Historical Apoplexy · State Legislative Adaptations · New Mexico

 LONG TITLE

-AN ACT CONCERNING THE CREATION OF THE NEW MEXICO FOOD, RESOURCE, AND COMMODITY ASSURANCE ACT, AND, IN CONNECTION THEREWITH, ENACTING NEW SECTIONS OF THE NMSA 1978 TO BE NUMBERED AND COMPILED IN CHAPTER 76 (AGRICULTURE), ESTABLISHING THE NEW MEXICO FOOD AND COMMODITY ASSURANCE PROGRAM; ENACTING NEW SECTIONS IN CHAPTER 24 (HEALTH AND SAFETY), ESTABLISHING PUBLIC HEALTH AND WELFARE FINDINGS; ENACTING NEW SECTIONS IN CHAPTER 22 (PUBLIC SCHOOLS) AND CHAPTER 21 (HIGHER EDUCATION), ENACTING THE NEW MEXICO EDUCATION MODERNIZATION ACT; ENACTING NEW SECTIONS IN CHAPTER 27 (PUBLIC ASSISTANCE), ESTABLISHING FUNDING MECHANISMS; MAKING APPROPRIATIONS FROM THE GENERAL FUND, FROM THE LAND GRANT PERMANENT FUND DISTRIBUTIONS, AND FROM OIL AND GAS SEVERANCE TAX REVENUE; AND PROVIDING FOR EFFECTIVE DATES AND IMPLEMENTATION SCHEDULES.
+AN ACT CONCERNING THE CREATION OF THE NEW MEXICO FOOD, RESOURCE, AND COMMODITY ASSURANCE ACT, AND, IN CONNECTION THEREWITH, ENACTING NEW SECTIONS OF THE NMSA 1978 TO BE NUMBERED AND COMPILED IN CHAPTER 76 (AGRICULTURE), ESTABLISHING THE NEW MEXICO FOOD AND COMMODITY ASSURANCE PROGRAM; DECLARING LEGISLATIVE FINDINGS ON THE PUBLIC HEALTH EVIDENCE THAT JUSTIFIES THE PROGRAM; MAKING APPROPRIATIONS FROM THE GENERAL FUND, FROM THE LAND GRANT PERMANENT FUND DISTRIBUTIONS, AND FROM OIL AND GAS SEVERANCE TAX REVENUE; AND PROVIDING FOR EFFECTIVE DATES AND IMPLEMENTATION SCHEDULES.

 LEGISLATIVE ROUTING NOTE